Tikka to Ride

 "Tikka To Ride" is the first episode of science fiction sitcom Red Dwarf Series VII and the 37th in the series run.
 It was first broadcast on the British television channel BBC2 on 17 January 1997.
-Written by Doug Naylor and directed by Ed Bye, it was the first episode not to involve co-creator and writer Rob Grant.
+It was written by Doug Naylor and directed by Ed Bye and was the first episode not to involve co-creator and writer Rob Grant.

 Series VII was the first series to have extended episodes.